 Our Green Recovery programme is an unprecedented opportunity to support the green economy and address climate change by kickstarting shovel-ready green energy infrastructure projects.
 We will do this by making strategic investments in the electricity network to create new capacity that will significantly reduce the cost of connecting green infrastructure projects.
-On this page you will find everything you need to apply to the programme.
-We’ll also be hosting a series of digital events to help you through the bidding process.

 What is the purpose of Green Recovery?

 We invited bids from shovel-ready low carbon energy projects that require a high or low voltage electricity connection in the next two years.